-Ahead of our Virtual Crowd Summit on Crowdfunding on June 11, this is an overview of the impact of the Covid-19 pandemic and lockdown on crowdfunding activity in the UK.
+Ahead of our Virtual Crowd Summit on Crowdfunding on June 11, this is an overview of the impact of the pandemic lockdowns, working from home and social distancing on crowdfunding activity in the UK in 2020 during Covid-19.
 For generic background, a report from the research company Beauhurst on the overall impact of Covid-19 on business shows that:

 The most significantly affected sectors are those that rely on customer footfall such as leisure, entertainment and retail.

 Seed stage companies are the least likely to be negatively affected by coronavirus, whilst later stage businesses are most at risk.

 Tech driven sectors that enable remote working, such as VoIP, EdTech, eHealth and Digital security, have the highest proportion of positively impacted businesses.